sethrandalldev/stunning-pancake/README.md

 # stunning-pancake
-A weather app API written in TypeScript and Node.
+A weather app API written in Node.